 There are a couple of supermarkets outside Alfons X metro station where you can buy some goodies for a picnic before setting off up the hill.
 You’ll find a few bars around this area where you can have a drink and use the bathroom beforehand or afterwards if necessary.

 There is usually at least one guy selling beer, water, and soft drinks from a cool box at the top of the bunkers.
-However, they’re not permanent and not licensed, so they may or may not be there depending on what time you visit.
+However, they’re not permanent and not licensed.
+Because of this they may or may not be there depending on what time you visit.

 Regardless of how many days you have in Barcelona, if you’re up for a relaxing few hours with phenomenal panoramas then we’d suggest making a trip to the Bunkers Barcelona an absolute priority on your visit to the city.